RoxJade/nutri-smooth/TESTING.md

 - **Form**
     - Form fields validate correct user entry - green indication/'great' helper text appears when user has added information within the set parameters.
 Works as expected.
     - Form fields validate incorrect user entry - red indication/'wrong' helper text appears when user has not met required parameters when entering information.
 Works as expected.
+    - Adding an image url on the form is not 'required' if user does not want to add one.
     - Indication text for required parameters occurs beneath each field.
 Works as expected.
     - Category dropdown selection reveals category selection.
 Works as expected.
     - Switch toggle changes colour upon click.
 Works as expected.